smlum/mont-royal-pietonne/src/pages/questions-reponses/QATextEn.md

 ## Questions and answers

-As Plateau residents, we've seen the success and acclaim of the summer pedestrianization of Mont Royal street and its benefits to the community.
+As Plateau residents, we've seen the success and acclaim of the summer pedestrianization of Mont Royal Ave. and its benefits to the community.
 Our proposal to extend this pedestrianization has led to many questions on its rationale and feasibility:

 ## Table of contents

 ## Why should Mont Royal be a pedestrian street?

-Pedestrianizing avenue Mont Royal year-round would:
+Pedestrianizing Mont Royal Ave. year-round would:
 - **Increase comfort and safety** for the high volume of vulnerable road users - [28 thousand pedestrians per day](https://commercesmtl.com/fr/local-commercial/mont-royal).
 This means being able to cross the street without hesitation, or being able to comfortably walk side by side as a couple, family or group of friends.

 - **Improve the quality of the urban environment** on one of the Plateau's main commercial streets by reducing noise pollution and adding vegetation, art, and communal spaces.